Skip to main content

 Nursing preparation for bad weather.

 Unlike many professions, nurses must be ready to work despite bad weather.
-A Bachelor of Science in Nursing (BSN) prepares nurses to provide patient care, but they may have to learn through experience how to prepare for complications that arise due to bad weather.
-A preparation plan for carrying out their responsibilities as a nurse is essential.
+The online Bachelor of Science in Nursing (BSN) program from The University of Texas at Arlington (UTA) prepares you to provide excellent patient care as a nurse.
+However, you may have to learn through experience how to prepare for complications that arise due to bad weather.
+A preparation plan for carrying out your responsibilities as a nurse is essential.

 How Should Nurses Prepare for Bad Weather?

-Most nurses have to get to work regardless of the weather.
-Therefore it is important that nurses develop reliable transportation plans to get to work regardless of weather conditions such as wind, snow, sleet, rain, hail and fog.
+Most nurses must get to work regardless of the weather.
+Therefore, it is important to develop reliable transportation plans to get to work even with challenging weather conditions such as wind, snow, sleet, rain, hail and fog.

 If you drive to work, you should routinely inspect your tires, windshield wipers and the brakes.
 Membership to a car club and a cell phone are essential in case you run into trouble.
-If you live in an area that gets snow, you should always keep a shovel, blankets, water and warm clothing in the car in case you become stranded.
+If you live in an area that gets snow, research winter weather driving tips.
+You should always keep a shovel, blankets, water and warm clothing in the car in case you become stranded.

 How Does Weather Affect Healthcare Facilities?